TyronCameron/Taproots.jl/README.md

 # Taproots.jl

+I made this library for personal use but I was getting annoyed with not being able to `Pkg.add("Taproots")`.
+So now you can use it too, if you want.

 This library helps you traverse your own nested structs and data in easy peasy ways!
-This library is inspired by AbstractTrees.jl.
+This library is inspired by `AbstractTrees.jl`.

 Check out the [docs](https://tyroncameron.github.io/Taproots.jl/dev/) for more info.